-Join Adam Wilbert for an in-depth discussion in this video What you should know, part of Database Fundamentals: Administration.
+Join Adam Wilbert for an in-depth discussion in this video What you should know, part of Database Foundations: Administration.

 - This course is picking up from where we left off at the end of Database Fundamentals: Storage.
 In order to make sure that everyone is on the same page, I'd like to refresh the database files that we've been working with.
 If you haven't, come over here in your optic explorer inside of SQL Server Management Studio and right click on the database called H+Active and choose delete from the menu.
 I'll go ahead and make sure that this check box down here is active, to close the existing connections, and we'll go ahead and say OK.
 That'll remove the database from my system, and now I'll go ahead and recreate it.

 I'll right click on Databases and choose New Database.
 We'll give the database a name of H+Active and then press the OK button down on the bottom.
 Next, I want to populate this database with some tables and data.
 In order to do that, I'll select it from the list here and press the New Query button here.
 In the exercise files, in the Chapter 0 folder, there's a file called DatabaseBackup.txt.
 Go ahead and copy that to your clipboard and then inside of the SQL window, I'll press Ctrl-V to paste all that text in.